HoTT/HoTT-Agda/README.md

     A-equiv-B : A ≃ B
     A-to-B-path : A == B
     A-is-B : A == B

+Also for group morphisms, we have

+    G-to-H : G →ᴳ H
+    G-to-H-is-iso : is-equiv (fst G-to-H)
+    G-to-H-iso : G ≃ᴳ H
+    G-iso-H : G ≃ᴳ H

 However, `A-is-B` can be easily confused with `is-X` above, so it should be used with great caution.